 One section of HITECH that was particularly important created the HIPAA Omnibus Rule, which became effective in September 2013.
 That rule made business associates directly responsible for maintaining HIPAA compliance.

 You will notice on our site that HIPAA compliant solutions are a primary point of focus for Atlantic.Net.
 We have extensive experience related to healthcare IT systems.
-Also, note that we’re an American company, based in Orlando, Florida offering HIPAA Hosting Services on blazing fast Cloud Servers.
+Also, note that we’re an American company, based in Orlando, Florida offering HIPAA Hosting Services on blazing fast Virtual Private Servers.

 By Moazzam Adnan